mojtaba-jahanshahi/pineapple/README.md

 # Pineapple

-Pineapple is a configuration server used in micro services environment.
+A configuration server used in micro services environment.

 ## Features
     - Reads configurations from remote git repositories.